Schiphol Airport, Amsterdam

-In my case, I almost missed a flight because the security queue at H gates became very long indeed when several flights for those gates showed up on the departure lounge boards at the same time.
+In my case, I almost missed my 2010 flight because the security queue at H gates suddenly became very long indeed when flights for those gates all showed up on the departure lounge boards at the same time.

-So be aware of that.
+So be aware of that aspect of Schiphol.
 Don't leave it too late to get to your gates or you may well miss your flight entirely.
-Judging by the number of announcements for missing passengers I heard during my layovers of several hours each way, this is a very common problem.
+Judging by the number of announcements for missing passengers I've heard each time I've passed through, this is a very common problem.

-Apart from that issue, Schiphol airport is really very pleasant place to spend a layover of a few hours, although if you have 4 or more it might be worth whizzing into Amsterdam on the train (the journey takes less than 20 minutes) for a quick look round.
+Apart from that issue, and the fact that the airport is presently (2015) undergoing quite a lot of restoration and refurbishment, Schiphol airport is really very pleasant place to spend a layover of a few hours, although if you have 4 or more it might be worth whizzing into Amsterdam on the train (the journey takes less than 20 minutes) for a quick look round.

 When we got to the airport, we found the SAS desk and checked our bags, and walked to the Assistance desk and got a wheelchair for my granddaughter to push.
 Then we shopped (my granddaughter bought herself some perfume) and we went to Burger King for lunch.